klynweingart/netflix-bot/README.md

 Your boy or girl arrived at your place and you don't know what to do ?
 Don't Panic !
 NetflixAndChillBot is your solution !

-Just let him know and he's happy to help.
+Just let him know and he's happy to help :wink: :movie_camera:

 # How to use it ?